asok/projectile-rails/README.md

 ### Customizing

-The mode's buffers will have the Rails keywords higlighted.
+The mode's buffers will have the Rails keywords highlighted.
 To turn it off:
 ```lisp
 (setq projectile-rails-add-keywords nil)
 ```